kerimoyle/libcellml-tutorials-instructions/cpp/source/tutorial0.rst

 2: Build and install the library
 -------------------------------------------

+.. container:: dothis

-a.
-Navigate into the :code:`MyLibCellMLDirectory/libcellml/build` directory to make the library:
+    **2.a** Navigate into the :code:`MyLibCellMLDirectory/libcellml/build` directory
+    to make the library:

 .. code-block:: console